Rockefeller Center: Landmarked buildings

-Radio City
+Radio City complex

 The east side of Sixth Avenue, officially known as Avenue of the Americas, contains most of the buildings that were built specifically for the proposed radio complex.
 These buildings, which comprise "Radio City", are 1230 Avenue of the Americas, 30 Rockefeller Plaza, Radio City Music Hall and 1270 Avenue of the Americas.
 The idea for an integrated media complex somewhere came in 1920, when Owen D. Young, the chairman of RCA parent General Electric, suggested that RCA combine its then-disparate offices into one location.

 The western half of the southernmost block of the complex along Sixth Avenue, between 48th and 49th streets, contains the former U.S. Rubber Company Building (now Simon & Schuster Building) at 1230 Avenue of the Americas.
 The last structure in the original complex to be built, it was topped out in November 1939.
 The 23-story building contains two 7-story wings on its north and south sides.
 It was renamed after Uniroyal in 1967, and again after Simon & Schuster in 1976.
 1230 Avenue of the Americas was expanded to the east in 1954 after the Center Theatre adjacent to it was demolished.
 The 19-story annex, designed by Wallace Harrison and Max Abramovitz, had a glass facade on the lowest two stories—reflecting the design of the former American Airlines Building across Sixth Avenue—and a limestone facade above the second story.
 It is aligned with the axis of 10 Rockefeller Plaza on the eastern side of the block, and its northern and southern elevations contain five setbacks.
 The exterior also houses an abstract bas-relief created by Naum Gabo.